o3de/o3de.org/content/docs/contributing/to-docs/templates/component-reference-doc.md

 To contribute to O3DE documentation, you must complete the steps in [Set Up a Local O3DE Docs Repo](/docs/contributing/to-docs/o3de-docs-repo-setup/).
 You can do this before or after writing your component reference document.
 However, you must set this up to place your document and images in the right folder.

-In a new tab, navigate to the o3de/sig-docs-community repository and save the file [component reference template](https://github.com/o3de/sig-docs-community/blob/main/doc-templates/component-reference.md) to your local machine.
+In a new tab, navigate to the file [component reference template](https://raw.githubusercontent.com/o3de/sig-docs-community/main/doc-templates/component-reference.md) in the o3de/sig-docs-community repository and save it to your local machine.
 Open the template in a text editor and refer to this page as you fill it out.

 ## Writing a component reference document